What causes gout exactly?

 Some of the factors that can increase your risk of developing gout are usually medical conditions, lifestyle factors and your genes!
 Medical conditions that can increase uric acid levels in your body and that have been discussed in previous posts in this website include high blood pressure (hypertension) so make sure to keep low at all times and eat foods that raise your HDL (good cholesterol).

 Having high levels of fat and cholesterol in your bloodstream (hyperlipidemia) can wreak havoc to your health.
 Diabetes both types 1 and 2 increases your risk of developing gout, again watch your sugar intake and completely eliminate high fructose corn syrup from your diet.
-Suffering from osteoarthritis, rheumatoid arthritis and psoriasis in your feet, knees or hands can increase the likelihood of the development of gout later on.
+Suffering from osteoarthritis, rheumatoid arthritis and psoriasis in your feet, knees or hands may increase the likelihood of the development of gout later on.

 What you have to do dear beloved is watch what you eat, follow a good diet.
 You can learn what a good diet should consist of in my ebook Gout and You: The Ultimate Gout Diet & Cookbook where I discuss the philosophy of what has consisted of a good diet and I back it up as always with studies from the medical community, no latest fly-by-night diets like Paleo or Atkins that will kill you before your time!